What is Dreamshadow Transpersonal Breathwork?

 Do you provide ongoing support?

 Our pledge is to be available to answer questions and ongoing concerns.
-Our relationships with workshop participants have lasted for up to 25 years.
+Some of our relationships with workshop participants have lasted for more than 25 years.

 Do you offer training?